lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerTesting.md

 A broker will not be started neither when writing publish nor consumption tests.
 Instead, Lagom provides in-memory implementations of the Broker API in order to make  tests faster.
 Integration tests with a complete broker should be later implemented but that is out of scope of this documentation.
 The provided in-memory implementation of the Broker API runs locally and provides exactly-once delivery.
 If you want to test your code under scenarios where there's message loss (`at-most-once`) or message duplicates (`at-least-once`) you will be responsible for writing such behaviour by injecting duplicates or skipping messages.

-The Lagom in-memory broker implementation will also help testing your message serialisation and deserialisation.
+The Lagom in-memory broker implementation will also help testing your message serialization and deserialization.
 That is only available in the tools to [[test publishing|MessageBrokerTesting#Testing-publish]] though since the publishing end is the one responsible to describe the messages being sent over the wire.
-When you test the consuming end of a topic, no de/serialisation will be run under the covers.
+When you test the consuming end of a topic, no de/serialization will be run under the covers.

 The following code samples use the `HelloService` and `AnotherService` already presented in previous sections. `HelloService` publishes `GreetingsMessage`s on the `"greetings"` topic and `AnotherService` subscribed to those messages using `atLeastOnce` semantics.